 Prepare recovery script

-In addition to the external memory, you have to prepare another little thing before the image can be created.
+In addition to the external storage, you have to prepare another little thing before the image can be created.

-You need a corresponding script so that the image once created is also adapted to the (perhaps larger SD card) after it has been written to a new SD card.
-You have to install this on your Raspberry PI before creating the image.
-So it is automatically included in the image created afterwards.
+In order for the image that has been created to be adapted to the (perhaps larger SD card) after it has been written to a new SD card, you need a corresponding script.
+You must install this on your Raspberry PI before creating the image.
+It is automatically included in the image created afterwards.

-More information about this script can be found in the associated GIT repository (by Drewsif) here:
+You can find more information about this script in the associated GIT repository (by Drewsif) here:

 - https://github.com/Drewsif/PiShrink